powergun/hsFP/applicative/README.md

 see also: comonad/TheProduct - inspired by the "reader monad"; note how the shared (singleton) state is threaded in various compute() functions (and affect their behavior)

+## Rediscover Applicative (First Principles)

+source: first principles P/704

+MY NOTES: follow the foot step of ../functors/"Rediscover Functor";
+note that functor's fmap can not satisfy the computation that involves two (or more) operands: `fmap (+) [1] [2]`; recall that binary operation is curried to a unary operation (a function) then applied with the second arg/lhs;
+functor does not have the structure to hold a function - recall the saying, that applicative has more structure than functor